-From this tab you view all the layers in your current job and modify their properties (such as visibility and color).
-You can also create, delete, re-order or rename them.
+From this tab you view all the layers in your current job and modify their properties (survey) also create, delete, re-order or rename them.

-Most of the commands associated with layers can be accessed by right-clicking a layer in the list, or by clicking on the Pop-Up Menu icon $\blacksquare$ to the right of the layer name.
+Most of the commands associated with layers can be accessed by right-clicking a layer in the list, or by clicking on the Pop-Up Menu icon 🔲 to the right of the layer name.